VitoMars/VitoMars/README.md

 ###

-<p align="left">✨ I'm probably working on something cool right now..<br>📚 I'm currently learning everything 🤣<br>💬 Ask me about anything related to Frameworks, I like to share opinions<br>⚡ Fun fact: I always have a rubber duck in my desk 🐥<br>📫 How to reach me: [Linkedin](https://www.linkedin.com/in/vito-marseglia)</p>
+<p align="left">✨ I'm probably working on something cool right now..<br>📚 I'm currently learning.. everything 🤣<br>💬 Ask me about anything related to Frameworks, I like to share opinions<br>⚡ Fun fact: I always have a rubber duck in my desk 🐥<br>📫 How to reach me: [Linkedin](https://www.linkedin.com/in/vito-marseglia)</p>

 ###